-The following actuarial methods and assumptions were used in the January 1, 2021 and 2020 funding valuation for the MaBSTOA pension plan as follows:
+The following actuarial methods and assumptions were used in the January 1, 2022 and 2021 funding valuation for the MaBSTOA pension plan as follows:

-MaBS тоа Valuation Date January 1, 2021 January 1, 2020 Measurement Date December 31, 2021 December 31, 2020 Actuarial cost method Frozen Initial Liability (FIL) Frozen Initial Liability (FIL) Amortization method For FIL bases, 15 years for Fresh start base as of 1/1/2021.
+MaBS ГОА Valuation Date January 1, 2022 January 1, 2021 Measurement Date December 31, 2022 December 31, 2021 Actuarial cost method Frozen Initial Liability (FIL) Frozen Initial Liability (FIL) Amortization method For FIL bases, 15 years for Fresh start base as of 1/1/2020.
 Future gains/losses are amortized through the calculation of the normal cost in accordance with the FIL cost method amortized based on expected working lifetime, weighted by salary, of the projected population.
 For FIL bases, 15 years for Fresh start base as of 1/1/2020.
 Future gains/losses are amortized through the calculation of the normal cost in accordance with the FIL cost method amortized based on expected working lifetime, weighted by salary, of the projected population.
 Asset Valuation Method Actuarial value equals market value less unrecognized gains/losses over a 5-year period.
 Gains/losses are based on market value of assets.
 Actuarial value equals market value less unrecognized gains/losses over a 5-year period.
 Gains/losses are based on market value of assets.
-Actuarial assumptions: Discount Rate 6.5% 6 .5% Investment rate of return 6.5%, net of investment expenses 6.5%, net of investment expenses Mortality Based on experience of all MTA-sponsored pension plan members from January 1, 2015 - December 31, 2020 reflecting mortality improvement on a generational basis using Scale MP-2021.
-Based on experience of all MTA members reflecting mortality improvement on a generational basis using Scale AA.
+Actuarial assumptions: Discount Rate 6.5% 6.5% Investment rate of return 6.5%, net of investment expenses 6.5%, net of investment expenses Mortality Based on experience of all MTA-sponsored pension plan members from January 1, 2015 - December 31, 2020 reflecting mortality improvement on a generational basis using Scale MP-2021.
+Based on experience of all MTA-sponsored pension plan members from January 1, 2015 - December 31, 2020 reflecting mortality improvement on a generational basis using Scale MP-2021.
 Inflation 2.25% per annum 2.25% per annum Salary increases Reflecting general wage, merit and promotion increases for operating and non-operating members.
 Varies by years of employment.
 Reflecting general wage, merit and promotion increases for operating and non-operating members.
 Varies by years of employment.
 Overtime Except for managerial employees, rates of overtime for operating employees vary by years of service and are applied to base salary ranging from 16% to 30%, and 3.0% of base salary for nonoperating employees regardless of the years of service.
 For Tier 6 members, all overtime was assumed to be less than the overtime cap.
-Except for managerial employees, 8.5% of base salary for operating employees and 3.0% of base salary for nonoperating employees, with different assumptions used in the year before retirement.
-For Tier 6 members, all overtime was assumed to be less than the overtime cap.
-Cost-of-Living Adjustments 60% of inflation assumption or 1.35%, if applicable 1.35% per annum Rate of normal retirement Rates vary by age, years of service at retirement and Tier/Plan.
+Except for managerial employees, rates of overtime for operating employees vary by years of service and are applied to base salary ranging from 16% to 30%, and 3.0% of base salary for nonoperating employees regardless of the years of service.
+For Tier 6 members, all overtime was assumed to be less than the overtime cab.
+Cost-of-Living Adjustments 60% of inflation assumption or 1.35%, if applicable 60% of inflation assumption or 1.35%, if applicable Rate of normal retirement Rates vary by age, years of service at retirement and Tier/Plan.
 Rates vary by age, years of service at retirement and Tier/Plan.